plum-umd/abstracting-definitional-interpreters/monadic-eval/paper/README.md

 version of "Definitional Abstract Interpreters for Higher-Order Languages."

+(This version of the paper is slightly different from the submitted version of the paper: it lacks several typsetting improvements made by hand in the submission and it does not include the appendix which is written in latex.)

 To build the paper, you will need:

 - XeLaTeX
-- Racket v6.9.
+- Racket v6.9
-- raco pkg install monadic-eval/
+- Install monadic-eval package (make install from root directory)
-- Modified version of the latest version of acmart.cls.
+- Modified version of the latest version of acmart.cls (see below)

 Patching to use (a modified version of!) the latest version of acmart.cls: